 Hopefully, more stores will start enforcing limits on certain items soon.

 Despite certain ‘news’ outlets and politicians making this a racial issue, this is not a Chinese virus.
 It is simply a virus, and they don’t care who you are.

 It is disgusting reading reports of attacks of various types against people of Chinese origin.
 Chinese people are not carriers, and the owner of that Chinese restaurant down the road is not infected, will likely never be, and does not want it to spread.
 The performers of Shen Yun are not here to spread anything but entertainment.

 Of course, since this is America, non-Chinese Asians are getting attacked.

 I can’t believe people are so ignorant that it needs to be said.
 Knock it off.

 Do not overwhelm medical and emergency services

-If this gets worse and people are misusing emergency and other hospital services they will get overwhelmed and people will die.
+If this gets worse and people are misusing emergency and other hospital services, they will get overwhelmed.
+Then people will die.

 If you don’t need to see a doctor, don’t.
-If you do, please go and of course do not miss any appointments.
-Medical care doesn’t yet need to be rationed but overwhelming it will cause unbelievable harm to everyone.
+If you do, please go, and of course, do not miss any appointments.
+Medical care doesn’t yet need to be rationed, and overwhelming the hospitals will cause unbelievable harm to everyone.